 A planning value range is the set of possible planning values for a planning variable.
 This set can be a discrete (for example row 1, 2, 3 or 4) or continuous (for example any double between 0.0 and 1.0).
-Continuous planning variables are currently undersupported and require the use of custom moves.

-There are several ways to define the value range of a planning variable with the @ValueRange annotation.
+There are several ways to define the value range of a planning variable with the @ValueRangeProvider annotation.
+A @ValueRangeProvider annotation always has a property id, which is referenced by the @PlanningVariable's property valueRangeProviderRefs.

-4.3.4.2.
-Planning value range
+4.3.5.2.
+Planning value range provider

-4.3.4.2.1.
-ValueRange from Solution property
+4.3.5.2.1.
+ValueRangeProvider On a Solution